 number of boostrap samples for the null distribution

-and miscalibration_resampling_test
+brier_resampling_test and miscalibration_resampling_test return

-an object of class htest
+an object of class htest, brier_resampling_p and miscalibration_resampling_p

 return just the p-value (for easier use with automated workflows).

-computes just the miscalibration component using
+binary_miscalibration computes just the miscalibration component using

 the PAV (pool adjacent violators) algorithm.

-functions represent a test based on brier score, while
+The brier_ functions represent a test based on brier score, while

-functions represent a test based on miscalibration.
+the miscalibration_ functions represent a test based on miscalibration.

 In both cases we evaluate the null distribution via bootstrapping.